Lee Marrs: Early career

 Lee Marrs grew up in Montgomery, Alabama, and attended American University, graduating in 1967 with a degree in fine arts.
 During her time at American University, Marrs was introduced to comic strip artist Tex Blaisdell by his daughter, with whom she attended school.
 Marrs then began assisting Blaisdell, working on comics such as Little Orphan Annie, Prince Valiant, and Hi and Lois.
 At the same time, Marrs also worked for CBS News in Washington, DC, at WTOP, where she created artwork for the station and also drew live editorial cartoons on Saturday nights.
+Marrs was as a graphic artist on an Emmy-Award-winning animation about the 1968 riots.

 In the late 1960s, Marrs moved to San Francisco, where she helped found Alternative Features Service, a news service that supplied college and underground newspapers with feature stories.
 Through the Alternative Features Service, Marrs met Trina Robbins, who would introduce her to the underground comix movement.

 Underground comics

 Marrs was a frequent contributor to underground comix and one of the "founding mommies" of the Wimmen's Comix collective.
 In the first issue of Wimmen's Comix (1972), Marrs' "All in a Day's Work" epitomizes how a woman's only leverage in a male-dominated society is to utilize her body to negotiate politics.
 Marrs' comic emphasizes the idea that equality for all women is equality not only of entrance but equality of execution.
 The last section of Marrs' comic "positions the naked female body as a panel divider, [and] viscerally connects the female body to the comics form."

 Marrs provided stories for the underground titles Wet Satin, Manhunt, El Perfecto, and Gates of Heaven.
 Her parodies often substituted lesbians in place of heterosexual figures, as in feature strips in the long-running Gay Comix.
 Her story, "My Deadly Darling Dyke," published in Gay Comix #3 (Dec.
 1982) is a popular and outspoken interdisciplinary crossover between queer identity and a cheeky parody of gothic melodrama.

-As one of Mike Friedrich's Star Reach regulars, she expanded her writing and art style to include serious fantasy fiction in Stark's Quest (1977-1979), a study of ESP, politics, and social engineering.
+As one of Mike Friedrich's Star Reach regulars, she expanded her writing and art style to include serious fantasy fiction in Stark's Quest (1977–1979), a study of ESP, politics, and social engineering.
 From this body of work, "Waters of Requital" (1977) is especially powerful.
 She created short futuristic graphic tales for Heavy Metal magazine, Epic Illustrated, and Imagine magazine.